Português do Brasil •

 Read Contributing to WordPress to find out more about how you can contribute to the effort!

 Functions by category

 - Trac Browser - WordPress source code.
 Choose 'Tags' to find a specific version source code, or 'Trunk' to see the latest version source code.

-- WordPress Function History Table - List each WordPress function with including the version it was introduced in or dropped in.
+- WordPress Function History Table for 3.0 and prior - List each WordPress function with including the version it was introduced in or dropped in.
 PlanetOzh recommends: "see related WordPress Functions Implementation History Tool for more information (and for a more usable tool)"